polowis/blog/_posts/2020-02-21-reflection-journal-#2:-the-flask-microframework.md

 ## The Pandoru framework

 When it comes to the matter of clean code, flask isn't the right choice.
-The code might look great at the beginning, but as I expanding the web, it looks a lot more messy.
+The code might look great at the beginning, but as I expand the app, it looks a lot more messy.

 Given this routing example
 ```python